import ThemedImage from '@theme/ThemedImage';

 mise run compile # produce a standalone ./deckbridge binary

-The txiki.js runtime is fetched automatically by mise — no C/C++ toolchain needed for the common path.
+mise fetches a prebuilt slim txiki.js runtime automatically — no C/C++ toolchain needed on

 2. Plug in your deck

-Connect a supported USB device — Mirabox 293V3/Ajazz, Mirabox 293S, Mirabox K1 Pro, Stream Deck MK.2, or Stream Deck Mini.
+Connect a supported device.
 DeckBridge probes on start and retries every 2 s until one opens.
-On macOS, grant Input Monitoring if prompted — HID reads need it.
+On macOS, grant Input Monitoring if prompted — HID reads need it (see Permissions).

 3. Run it